 If the student is especially apprehensive, they can complete and mail in a Self-Identification Form and DSS will contact them.
 It is preferable for them to make contact via phone, e-mail or in-person.

-What if the student has not actually disclosed a disability or presented an Accessibility Letter to me, but I suspect they have a disability and might benefit from services?
+What if the student has not actually disclosed a disability or presented an Accommodation Letter to me, but I suspect they have a disability and might benefit from services?

 The best course of action, for an instructor, is to proceed as they would with any other student having academic difficulties in their course, which should include encouraging the student to seek assistance from Academic Services.
-Academic Services houses DSS as well as the Writing Center, Career Services, Tutoring, and Study Skills assistance.
+Academic Services works with DSS and houses the Writing Center, Career Services, Tutoring, and Study Skills assistance.
 The student will be able to benefit from these other services and their participation may lead to disclosure to DSS.
 Another step you can take would be to express your concern to the student’s advisor who will encourage the student to seek assistance from Academic Services.

 It is important that you do not suggest the presence of a disability to a student who has not disclosed this to you, even if you feel strongly that they have a disability.
 Some students with disabilities do not want to disclose and do not want accommodations.
 They retain this legal right regardless of how much we may want them to take advantage of the support services available.

-What else can I do in the classroom to assist students with disabilities aside from honoring the Accessibility Letter?
+What else can I do in the classroom to assist students with disabilities aside from honoring the Accommodation Letter?

 Instructors can be the greatest resource for creating an equitable learning environment for all students.
 From your attitudes toward disability to the built-in accessibility of your curriculum, there many ways in which you can contribute to the success of all students, but especially to the success of those with disabilities.
 See Tips & Suggestions for specific recommendations on classroom etiquette and accessible curriculum design.